PerfectlySoft/PerfectDocs/guide/cURL.md

 To set an option, use the appropriate `.setOption` variant as below:

-Where the type of the value is an Int or Int64
+Where the type of the value is an Int or Int64:

 ``` swift
 curlObject.setOption(<OPTION>, int: <INT>)
 ```

-Where the form of the value is a pointer option value
+Where the form of the value is a pointer option value:

 ``` swift
 curlObject.setOption(<OPTION>, v: <UnsafeMutablePointer<Void>>)
 ```
 > Note that the pointer value is not copied or otherwise manipulated or saved.
 It is up to the caller to ensure the pointer value has a lifetime which corresponds to its usage.

-Where a callback function option value is to be set
+Where a callback function option value is to be set:

 ``` swift
 curlObject.setOption(<OPTION>, f: <curl_func>)
 ```

-Where a string option value is to be set
+Where a string option value is to be set:

 ``` swift
 curlObject.setOption(<OPTION>, s: <String>)